Frequently Asked Questions

 Yes.
 Our tutors can help with any kind of writing project at any stage in the process, unless your professor explicitly says otherwise.
 We expect students to be the experts on course content, while our tutors have expertise on writing techniques and process.
 Students maintain ownership of their work in all of our session styles.
 Tutors are trained to not write on or alter a student’s document, but merely to offer instructional feedback and suggestions.
 The tutors will provide students with techniques and strategies, not the specific words, to address areas of concern in their work.

-No. Our tutors are unable to help with writing related to graduate comprehensive exams.
+No. Our Writing Center tutors and Graduate Writing Lab consultants are unable to help with writing related to graduate comprehensive exams.
 If you have any questions about this policy, please contact Shelley Hawthorne Smith (shellh@arizona.edu).

 Our Tutors

 Actually, no!
-Our tutors come from across a variety of university disciplines, from the sciences to the fine arts.
-All tutors employed in the Graduate Writing Lab are graduate students.
-They all share a talent with language and the desire to help their peers develop their writing.
+Our Writing Center tutors and Graduate Writing Lab consultants represent a variety of university disciplines, from the sciences to the fine arts.
+They all share an interest in language and the desire to help their peers develop their writing.

 Contacts